Olio in 5 minutes

 What Olio does NOT do (yet)#

 • Build influencer link infrastructure — we lean on your MMP's OneLink / tracker URLs.
-Future option for tenants without an MMP.
+Future option for apps without an MMP.

 • Handle iOS Universal Links / deferred deep linking — your MMP does this.